MeAmarP/Fruit-Classification/README.md

 ### TODO:
++ Test with more epochs.
++ add method to Evaluate prediction accuracy and loss on whole test dataset
-+ Add docStrings for each of the function you have written
++ Add docStrings for each of the function you have written.

 ## Refrences: